JasonTuyen/ant-game/README.md

 ## Future Development

-* I'd like to make additional improvement or redesign to this project someday.
+* I'd like to make additional improvements or redesign this project someday.
 It's been a while since this class and I'd like to see how much I improved since then.